Cnasboll/HLF25-2/v04/README.md

 Download complete at 2025-10-21 06:06:31.447214Z: 3 heroes saved (so they can in turn save 90 people, or more, depending on their abilities).
 ```

-To amend an existing hero, exit the _Online_ menu by pressing `X` to return to the _Main_ menu.
-Enter `A` to search string for the hero to amend.
+To _Amend_ an existing hero, exit the _Online_ menu by pressing `X` to return to the _Main_ menu.
+Enter `A` to search string for the hero to _Amend_.
 Candiates will be presented by descending order of strenght.
-Press `y` to amend the displayed hero or `n` to review the next one, or `c` to cancel.
+Press `y` to _Amend_ the displayed hero or `n` to review the next one, or `c` to cancel.
-Pressing `y` will give the user the chance of amendning every value and keep current one with pressing enter.
+Pressing `y` will give the user the chance of _Amendning_ every value and keep current one with pressing enter.
-Upon completion, the amended fields will be reivewed and allow the user to accept them with `y` or abort them with `n`.
+Upon completion, the _Amended_ fields will be reivewed and allow the user to accept them with `y` or abort them with `n`.
-Any manual amendment sets the _Lock_ flag on the hero to `true` to exclude it from any automated _Reconciliaton_ with it's _Online_ version that would otherwise undo the user's creative efforts.
+Any manual _Amendment_ sets the _Lock_ flag on the hero to `true` to exclude it from any automated _Reconciliaton_ with it's _Online_ version that would otherwise undo the user's creative efforts.

 ```
 A